Skoda Kodiaq SUV - Interior & comfort

 SE L trim is up next, and is our pick of the range.
 This includes seven seats clad in Alcantara suede fabric, 19-inch alloy wheels and gets you LED headlights, as well as a power-opening boot.
 It also adds heated front seats, the full KESSY system (which includes keyless entry as well as keyless go) and the Driving Mode Select system.

-The SportLine model sits between the SE L and Edition in terms of standard equipment and comes with a sports styling pack that includes 20-inch alloy wheels, bigger bumpers and black versions of the grille, roof rails, door mirrors and side window trims.
+The SportLine model sits between the SE L and Laurin & Klement (L&K) in terms of standard equipment and comes with a sports styling pack that includes 20-inch alloy wheels, bigger bumpers and black versions of the grille, roof rails, door mirrors and side window trims.
 Inside, there’s a leather steering wheel, carbon-effect dashboard and door inserts, plus Alcantara-trimmed sports bucket seats and door panels.

-Spend a further £2,000 or so and you get the Kodiaq in Edition guise.
-In addition to the features listed above, this packs a 9.2-inch touchscreen Columbus sat nav, leather seats (power-adjustable in the front), chrome roof rails, wireless phone charging and a colour trip computer.
-Edition trim also brings some extra safety equipment, with a lane-departure warning system, auto-dipping headlights and a blind-spot monitoring system all featuring.
 The flagship L&K trim adds luxuries like a panoramic sunroof, chrome grille, ambient interior lighting and leather seats, along with convenience items like a bird's eye parking view and heated windscreen.
-Both the Edition and L&K trims push the Kodiaq's price up substantially however, and we'd argue the SE L feels almost as plush and is better value.
+The L&K trim pushes the Kodiaq's price up substantially however, and we'd argue the SE L feels almost as plush and is better value.

 Many will want to specify metallic paint, which is only standard with top trim levels; Skoda tends to charge around £600 for this extra.
 It’s probably a good idea to go for the heated windscreen, too (costing around £350) for those frosty, misty morning starts.
 Another feature that could make the Kodiaq even better to live with is Skoda's Virtual Cockpit - a digital instrument cluster that can show everything from sat-nav maps to what music you're listening to.